-The resource estimation methodology and the quality assurance / quality control program is explained in the SEDAR filed NI 43-101 report.
-Given the current drill density for the Porphyry Resource, partial lack of data for complete QA/QC analyses in the Oxide Resource and absence of specific gravity data, both resource estimates have been classified as inferred.
+The resource estimation methodology and the quality assurance and quality control program are explained in the SEDAR filed NI 43-101 report.
+Given the current drill density for the Copper Gold Porphyry Resource, partial lack of data for complete QA/QC analyses in the Gold Oxide Resource and absence of specific gravity data, both resource estimates have been classified as inferred.
 The Valeriano resource estimates have been prepared under Canadian Institute of Mining, Metallurgy and Petroleum Definition Standards (2014).

-Planned Work:
+Planned Work

-The Company's near-term focus is on outlining an economically viable, heap leachable Au resource close to surface and the maiden Au oxide resource is a strong step in this direction.
-This season, the Company is planning on additional drilling to confirm and expand on the current near surface Au resource and preliminary metallurgical testing of the oxide mineralization has commenced.
+The Company's near-term focus is on outlining an economically viable, heap leachable gold resource close to surface and the maiden gold oxide resource is a strong step in this direction.
+This season, the Company is planning on additional drilling to confirm and expand on the current near surface gold resource and preliminary metallurgical testing of the oxide mineralization has commenced.
 The drilling and metallurgical test work are the first steps towards evaluating the possibility of initiating a preliminary economic assessment.

-While the current focus is moving the Au oxide resource forward, the initial porphyry resource estimate suggests that Valeriano property has the potential to host a significant underground Cu Au porphyry deposit.
-Currently, the porphyry Cu Au mineralization is open horizontally in all directions and to depth.
+While the current focus is moving the gold oxide resource forward, the initial porphyry resource estimate suggests that Valeriano Project has the potential to host a significant underground copper gold porphyry deposit.
+Currently, the porphyry copper gold mineralization is open horizontally in all directions and to depth.

-As announced on February 1, 2021 the Company has commenced the mobilization of drilling and related support equipment to the Valeriano Project.
+As announced on February 1, 2021, the Company commenced the mobilization of drilling and related support equipment to the Valeriano Project.
 The goal of the planned 3,000 metre reverse circulation drilling program is to expand the existing near surface oxide gold resource and convert a portion of inferred gold resources to the measured and indicated categories.
+The results of this drilling program will be available in mid-2021.